 The NMTC and EB-5 programs are both commonly used to incentivize the development of real estate projects.
-The objectives of the two programs are similar even though the NMTC program is a tax credit program entitling the qualified investor to a tax credit, and the EB-5 program is an immigration program entitling the immigrant investor to an EB-5 visa.
+The objectives of the two programs are similar even though the NMTC program is a tax credit program entitling the qualified investor to a tax credit, and the EB-5 program is an immigration program entitling the immigrant investor to an EB-5 visa.77

 The NMTC was created to stimulate investment and economic growth in low income urban neighborhoods and rural communities that lack access to the patient capital needed to support and grow businesses, create jobs, and sustain healthy local economies.
-The NMTC program attracts capital to these communities by providing private investors (generally, widely-held corporations and other entities) with a federal income tax credit for investments made in businesses or economic development projects located in some of the most distressed communities in the nation - census tracts where the individual poverty rate is at least 20 percent or where median family income does not exceed 80 percent of the area median income.
-The nation income.
+78 The NMTC program attracts capital to these communities by providing private investors (generally, widely-held corporations and other entities) with a federal income tax credit for investments made in businesses or economic development projects located in some of the most distressed communities in the nation - census tracts where the individual poverty rate is at least 20 percent or where median family income does not exceed 80 percent of the area median income.79

 The investment structures are also similar.
 Like the Regional Center designation process, the Federal government (the CDFI Fund under the U.S. Treasury Department) approves and authorizes entities (qualified Community Development Entities, "CDEs") that may receive equity contributions (Qualified Equity Investment, "QEI") from investors.
+80

-This is analogous to a Regional Center designation that allows it to sponsor an EB-5 project and thereby count indirect jobs for job creation purposes.
+This is analogous to a Regional Center designation that allows the Regional Center to sponsor an EB-5 project and thereby count indirect jobs for job creation purposes.
 Technically, the CDE is the investment vehicle, whereas in the EB-5 context, the New Commercial Enterprise ("NCE"), typically formed by the Regional Center, is the investment vehicle.

 Of course, the benefit provided to the NMTC investor differs dramatically from that available to the EB-5 immigrant investor.
-The investor in a CDE obtains a federal income tax credit of 39% of the QEI over a 7 year period, and is generally not allocated any cash flow generated by the project.
-In contrast, the EB-5 investor's primary motivation is to obtain a visa.
+The investor in a CDE obtains

+76 None of the Drafts referenced the New Markets Tax Credit program.